The challenges of Global Jesuit Education: Responses to Poverty and displacement

 All are welcome to attend!

-On Wednesday, 13 November 2013, the Hank Center will host a symposium featuring Prof. David Hollenbach, S.J., the University Chair in Human Rights and International Justice and the Director of the Center for Human Rights and International Justice at Boston College.
+On Wednesday, 13 November 2013, the Hank Center hosted a symposium featuring Prof. David Hollenbach, S.J., the University Chair in Human Rights and International Justice and the Director of the Center for Human Rights and International Justice at Boston College.

-The symposium will be held in the Damen Student Center’s Multi-Purpose Room (MPR) South.
-In addition to Prof. Hollenbach, three faculty members from Loyola will offer their reflections on, and responses to, Prof. Hollenbach’s lecture: Prof. Hille Haker (Department of Theology), Prof. Tisha Rajendra (Department of Theology), and Prof. David Schweickart (Department of Philosophy).
+The symposium was held in the Damen Student Center’s Multi-Purpose Room (MPR) South.
+In addition to Prof. Hollenbach, three faculty members from Loyola offered their reflections on, and responses to, Prof. Hollenbach’s lecture: Prof. Hille Haker (Department of Theology), Prof. Tisha Rajendra (Department of Theology), and Prof. David Schweickart (Department of Philosophy).